DISCLAIMER:

 If the divine force wanted to subtly guide humanity, using neutrinos would be an elegant, almost undetectable method giving us a gentle nudge in the right direction.

-Elusive and subtle in nature, neutrinos are the eternal silent travelers of universes.
+Elusive and subtle in nature, neutrinos are the eternal silent travelers of universes vibrating as unseen harmonies.
 Are they the exception, or the rule beyond rules?
 A force unmeasured, neither particle nor ghost, dancing on the edge of existence - barely there, yet never gone.
 Drifting between the known and the void, they were born in the heart of dying stars, forged in the incandescent furnaces of supernovae, carrying encrypted remnants of celestial whispers through the great silence of space.

 They drift through realms unseen, untouched.
 With every passing second, they will intrude your personal space in billions, whether you like it or not, yet that intrusion could ever be comparable only to the faintest whisper of a breeze.
 Almost as if the hand of the divine force set neutrinos loose upon the cosmos to weave through galaxies like threads of forgotten whispers woven into the fabric of time.

 Would anyone ever dare to call neutrinos cosmic litter?
-They do not clutter nor obstruct - they are passive wanderers observing without interference, more like echoes of existence, tracing the footprints of cosmic events rather than polluting space in any tangible way.
+Even though abundant, they do not clutter nor obstruct - they are passive wanderers observing without interference, more like echoes of existence, tracing the footprints of cosmic events rather than polluting space in any tangible way.
 And if you dare call them names, remember that they can "see through you" and even triple dare you to play "catch me if you can" game.

 Conclusion: The Awakening